geonetwork/doc/source/maintainer-guide/production-use/index.rst

 Docker is a popular virtualisation technology for hosting services.
 Conventions from Docker can also be used in other cloud environments.
 As GeoNetwork community we maintain a `docker image on docker hub <https://hub.docker.com/_/geonetwork>`_.
 Note that for each version there is also a postgres tag which uses a remote postgres database.
-A best practices for Docker is to parameterise GeoNetwork using enviroment variables which are injected from docker machine or an orchestration.
+A best practices for Docker is to parameterise GeoNetwork using environment variables which are injected from docker machine or an orchestration.

 Web Proxy
 ---------